Film School Essentials: Mise en Scéne

 Costumes are the only aspect of mise en scene that is easily noticeable by almost everybody.
 It includes makeup, hair, and clothes or wardrobe choices that are used to show the personality of the character.
 It is important that a costume designer chooses the costumes that will best convey the image, personality, and emotional status of the character.
 Special effects are another aspect of mise en scene.
 They are used to make the film more interesting and captivating.

 This video uses two scenes from the movie American Beauty to show how elements of how cinematic techniques related to mise-en-scène and cinematography can be used to help visually tell a story.

 Courtesy of ShoHawk.com

-Enjoyed What the Heck is Mise en Scene & Why is it Important?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed Film School Essentials: Mise en Scéne?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.